SNU-RTOS/RTCSA25-Tutorial/README.md

 ```

 The setup script automatically:
-- Create and configure .env file with your paths
+- Creates and configures `.env` file with your paths
 - Clones the LiteRT repository
 - Configures the build environment
 - Builds the core LiteRT library
 - Builds GPU delegate library
 - Installs necessary python packages for downloading and slicing the model
-- Download resnet50.h5 and convert it into resnet50.tflite under ./models directory
+- Downloads `resnet50.h5` and converts it into `resnet50.tflite` under `./models` directory

 ## Source Code